What is Spiritual Psychology?

 In its origin, Psychology meant the study of the Soul, but the way men have interpreted this has somewhat changed over time.
 Around the time of the Renaissance in Europe, about 14th Century in Italy spreading into Germany and England in about the 16th Century, scientific men said “let us not believe anything unless we can get at it with our physical senses”.

 This leads to the definition of Psychology, from the 14th Century, becoming ‘the Science of the Mind’, that is, ‘Psychology is rationalisation about coordination of the five senses’.
-Psychology has changed in definition from ‘why we feel what we feel’ to a mechanical counting process of the counting mechanism, the Mind.
+Psychology has changed in definition from ‘why we feel what we feel’ to ‘a measuring process of the counting mechanism, the Mind’.

 What has Psychology become?